Concussions are getting more attention at all levels of contact sports, including high school.

 Your child should be taken out of the game and evaluated for a concussion by a qualified medical professional.
 Once a person suffers one concussion, they are at increased risk for future brain injury.

 If your child suffered serious brain injury because a coach or team didn’t properly prevent or respond to a concussion, you may be able to get compensation for your child’s injury.
-For more information about your legal rights and options, please contact Willens Injury Law Offices in Chicago today for a free consultation.
+For more information about your legal rights and options, please contact Willens & Baez in Chicago today for a free consultation.